solkimicreb/react-stax/examples/docs_new/src/pages/home/intro/content.md

 ## State Management

-State management focuses on freedom and flexibility.
+State management provides freedom and flexibility.
 It automatically updates the view on state changes without any restrictions on state structure, placement or manipulation.

 ```jsx
 import React from 'react';